firebolt-db/firebolt-db.github.io/docs/using-the-sql-workspace/using-the-sql-workspace.md

 The SQL workspace is organized into three panes.

 * The left pane is the workspace navigation pane.
-Use it to navigate to different databases and to open different scripts in your database.
+Use it to navigate to different databases and to work with different scripts in your database.

 * The center pane is the SQL editor.
 Use it to edit scripts, save them, and run scripts.
 When you run a script, results are shown in the bottom part of the pane.